 Imagine yourself in the future – one hundred years from now.
 Yes, you are dead.
 But you still exist.
 Who are you now?

 Really, your soul cannot be destroyed.
 You, in some form, will continue to exist.
 Do you know people were not meant to die?
-Death was an add on.
+Death was added on.
 All the self-aware creatures were meant to exist forever.
 But we are on Plan B. Plan A: live forever.
 Plan B: we die and move on to something else.

 We have little information about the next state.
 But we have at least two historical examples.
 A guy named Lazarus who was dead four days and was brought back by Jesus.
 He was no worse for wear it seemed.
 His sisters were glad to have him back after the shock wore off.